-Websense Secure Messaging provides a secure end-user portal for the transmission and viewing of personally identifiable data in email.
-You configure the secure portal and the permission levels for your customers on the TRITON Manager Email module Settings > Inbound/Outbound > Encryption page.
+Forcepoint Secure Messaging provides a secure end-user portal for the transmission and viewing of personally identifiable data in email.
+You configure the secure portal and the permission levels for your customers and other email recipients on the TRITON Manager Email module Settings > Inbound/Outbound > Encryption page.

 Select Secure Message Delivery from the Encryption method drop-down list to display secure messaging options, including a template for the notification that customers receive to alert them to a secure email delivery.
-Other email encryption methods are not available when you choose this option.